Eurasian Beaver

 • In order to keep their fur water repellent, these animals have to constantly groom themselves.
 Split nails on their rear toes are used for combing oils out of their oil glands into the guard hairs.
 Due to these oils, the beavers can keep their skin dry and are able to spend long periods of time in cold water.

-• In spite of having poor eyesight, beavers possess transparent eyelids that help them see under water.
-They also have a strong sense of hearing, smell and touch.
+• In spite of having poor eyesight, beavers possess transparent eyelids that help them see underwater.
+They also have a strong sense of hearing, smell, and touch.

 • They are usually quite slow on land.
-However, webbed feet of beavers help them in water, making these animals excellent swimmers.
+However, the webbed feet of beavers help them in water, making these animals excellent swimmers.

-• Beavers are able to remain under water for about 15 minutes.
+• Beavers are able to remain underwater for about 15 minutes.

 • Beaver is Canada’s national animal, featuring the Canadian five-cent coin.

 • They are always busy, working diligently and productively both day and night.
-No wonder it is said "as busy as a beaver".
+No wonder it is said, "as busy as a beaver".

 References